Beenadevi-01/SOC-Analyst-Journey/README.md

 # SOC-Analyst-Journey
-My learning path, labs, and tools for becoming a SOC Analyst
+This repository documents my self-paced learning to become a SOC Analyst.
+It includes hands-on labs, tool usage, threat detection reports, certifications, and a resume for hiring managers and mentors.